2023/2024 - BBC Writers’ Access Group Digital Programme

 There are other Australias, but I’m as guilty as any other visitor in choosing not to see them, preferring not to be disturbed by the darker truths when I check into the Park Hyatt, or later, as I stroll along the harbour’s illuminated edge to dine at Quay or Aria on bluefin and mud crab at a linen-clothed table.
 Can I be this kind of traveller and still acknowledge the Gadigal of the Eora Nation, the traditional custodians of this land.
 Can I turn the other way and still pay my respects to the Elders both past and present.

-It’s not long before the pilot gets to show off as the plane passes above the airport before crossing the coast.
-We are now above the intense blue of the ocean, then comes the familiar sharp turn back on ourselves and the ever-wondrous descent over Sydney harbour, the opera house, the harbour bridge.
+It’s not long before the pilot gets to show off as the plane passes above the airport then crosses the coast.
+We are now above the intense blue of the ocean, heading away from our destination.
+Then comes the familiar sharp turn back on ourselves, the ever-wondrous descent over Sydney harbour, the opera house, the harbour bridge; I have no idea if this is technical or simply to delight.
 The sun illuminates the cabin each time the wing dips eastwards, and everything is blue and dazzling below.
 People murmur and gasp - it’s always impressive, no matter how many times I’ve seen it, and never more so than on a brilliant, blue-skied Sydney morning like this one.

 Solar [excerpt]